trpc-group/trpc-cpp/CONTRIBUTING.md

 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

 When opening an issue, make sure to answer these five questions:

-1. What version of tRPC-Cpp are you using ?
+1. What version of tRPC-Cpp are you using?
 2. What operating system and compiler are you using?
 3. What did you do?
 4. What did you expect to see?